 N.3.1.1.
-Determination of Zero. - A zero-load test is a determination of the error in zero, expressed as an internal reference, a percentage of the full-scale capacity, or a change in a totalized load over a whole number of complete belt revolutions.
+Determination of Zero.
+A zero-load test is a determination of the error in zero, expressed as an internal reference, a percentage of the full-scale capacity, or a change in a totalized load over a whole number of complete belt revolutions.
 For belt-conveyor scales with electronic integrators, the test must be performed over a period of at least three minutes and with a whole number of complete belt revolutions.
-For belt-conveyor scales with electronic integrators, the test must be complete revolutions or 10 minutes of operation, whichever is greater.
+For belt-conveyor scales with mechanical integrators, the test shall be performed with no less than three complete revolutions or 10 minutes of operation, whichever is greater.

 N.3.1.2.
 Test of Zero Stability. - The conveyor system shall be operated to warm up the belt and the belt scale shall be zero adjusted as required.
-A series of zero-load tests shall be carried out immediately before conducting the simulated load or materials test until the three consecutive zero-load tests each indicate an error which does not exceed $\pm 0.06$ % of the totalized load at full scale capacity for the duration of the test.
+A series of zero-load tests shall be carried out immediately before conducting the simulated load or materials test until the three consecutive zero-load tests each indicate an error which does not exceed ± 0.06 % of the totalized load at full scale capacity for the duration of the test.
 No adjustments can be made during the three consecutive zero-load test readings.